datonic/datadex/README.md

 # Install the package and dependencies
 pip install -e .[dev]
 ```

-Alternatively, you can use `make setup` which will install and setup the project for you using `uv`.

 Now, you should be able to spin up Dagster UI (`make dev` or `dagster dev`) and [access it locally](http://127.0.0.1:3000).